vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 - the container needed to run the job is defined so that it
   - automatically loads the configuration section from `hull.config.general.data.installation`
   - mounts sensitive data as environment variables from secrets (which by default are created with the respective keys but without values).
 If you use the `hull-install` job in product installation you need to set the appropriate values in the secrets:
-    - from `vidispine-secret` the `data` keys
+    - from `vidicore-secret` the `data` keys
-      - `adminUsername` to env var `VIDISPINE_ADMIN_USERNAME`
+      - `adminUsername` to env var `VIDICORE_ADMIN_USERNAME`
-      - `adminPassword` to env var `VIDISPINE_ADMIN_PASSWORD`
+      - `adminPassword` to env var `VIDICORE_ADMIN_PASSWORD`
     - from `authservice-token-secret` the `data` keys
       - `installerClientId` to env var `AUTHSERVICE_TOKEN_INSTALLER_CLIENT_ID`
       - `installerClientSecret` to env var `AUTHSERVICE_TOKEN_INSTALLER_CLIENT_SECRET`
       - `productClientId` to env var `AUTHSERVICE_TOKEN_PRODUCT_CLIENT_ID`
       - `productClientSecret` to env var `AUTHSERVICE_TOKEN_PRODUCT_CLIENT_SECRET`
 - typical endpoints and subresources are predefined so that only entities need to be specified.
 The predefined subresources for the endpoints are skipped in case the endpoint is not defined.
-  - endpoint with key `10_vidispine` is set up to do basic authentication on the vidispine endpoint defined in `hull.config.general.data.endpoints.vidispine.uri.api` using the `admin` credentials from secret `vidispine-secret`
+  - endpoint with key `10_vidicore` is set up to do basic authentication on the vidispine endpoint defined in `hull.config.general.data.endpoints.vidicore.uri.api` using the `admin` credentials from secret `vidicore-secret`
     - subresources are configured so that creating specific entities works out of the box for them
       - key `10_metadatafields` for inserting metadatafields into Vidispine
       - key `20_metadatafieldgroups` for inserting metadatafieldgroups into Vidispine
-  - endpoint with key `20_authenticationService` is set up to do token authentication on the authentication service endpoint defined in `hull.config.general.data.endpoints.authenticationService.uri.api` using the `installer` credentials from secret `authservice-token-secret`
+  - endpoint with key `20_authservice` is set up to do token authentication on the authentication service endpoint defined in `hull.config.general.data.endpoints.authservice.uri.api` using the `installer` credentials from secret `authservice-token-secret`
     - subresources are configured so that creating specific entities works out of the box for them
       - key `10_resources` for inserting scopes into authentication service
       - key `20_clients` for inserting clients into authentication service
       - key `30_roles` for inserting roles into authentication service
-  - endpoint with key `30_configPortal` is set up to do token authentication on the ConfigPortal  endpoint defined in `hull.config.general.data.endpoints.configPortal.uri.api` using the `product` credentials from secret `authservice-token-secret`
+  - endpoint with key `30_configportal` is set up to do token authentication on the ConfigPortal  endpoint defined in `hull.config.general.data.endpoints.configportal.uri.api` using the `product` credentials from secret `authservice-token-secret`
     - subresources are configured so that creating specific entities works out of the box for them
       - key `10_product` for inserting products into ConfigPortal
       - key `20_usecasedefinitions` for inserting use-case definitions into ConfigPortal